TheKJAMP/M4B-Audiobook-Creator-Generated-by-AI/README.md

 **Solution:**
 1. Close and restart the application
-2. Use the "Ordner hinzufügen" button instead
+2. Use the "Add folder" button instead
 3. Make sure you're dragging folders, not individual files

 ### M4B Creation Fails